-A hardware firewall is can improve your network security and prevent computers from connecting to yours.
+A hardware firewall is!
+It can improve your network security and prevent computers from connecting to yours.

 Hardware firewalls can be a standalone product or built into a router.
 Most standalone Firewalls come with a number of ports for wired connections.
 Some are just plug-and-play, others will need a bit of configuration.
 Firewalls range from around £100 to £25000 and above.
 We recommend buying the best your budget can afford.
 Network security is well worth the cost and the effort to install.

 Tip 3: Improve Network Security With Your Router